gerstrong/Commander-Genius/readme.txt

 "resolutions.cfg" file by hand.
 CG always reads this file and checks whether your card and monitor support it.

-Caution: This is recommended for advanced users who know what they do.
-The team won't take responsabilities if you use a wrong configuration.
+CAUTION: This is recommended for advanced users who know what they do.
+The team won't take responsibilities if you use a wrong configuration.
 If you want to see other resolutions to in future versions of CG, mail us ;-).

 - GAME PLAY -
 Before you play the game, you should take a look at the controls.
 Normally LAlt, Ctrl, Space and Enter are the action keys.
 You can also assign joystick buttons and axes to those actions.

-There are some keys, which cannot be changed and are part of the game

-KEY        	ACTION             DESCRIPTION
-LALT+Q	   				       Both Keys make you quit the game.
-Depending where you are in the game LALT+F4		quit			   it will ask you, if you really want that LALT+Enter	fullscreen/        This will change between fullscreen and window-mode
-            windows

 - CHEAT CODES -
 There are a full assortment of cheat codes available.
 Some cheats must first be enabled with -cheat or through the options->game menu.
 C+T+SPACE and G+O+D will